 Land and Sea-Based

-Physical strength, co-ordination and agility are therefore requirements of
+Physical strength, co-ordination and agility are therefore requirements of these positions.

-significant physical demands of the job (significant METS) as well as upper body strength and agility.
+Land and sea-based employees are required to participate in a limited physical fitness assessment program which tests cardiovascular fitness for the significant physical demands of the job (significant METS) as well as upper body strength and agility.

 - Must be capable of identifying objects/persons at a distance and detecting signal lights/navigation lights

 - Must have good peripheral Vision and depth perception.
 Must have good night vision.